g00dnatur3/http-rest-client/README.md

 		HttpResponse response = e.response();
 		if (response != null) {

-		    // if the payload contains error information you can get it:
-		    String errorInfo = client.contentAsString(response);
+		    // if the payload contains error information you can get it String errorInfo = client.contentAsString(response);

 		    client.consume(response); //closes the response